 It might surprise you to know that the back-to-school shopping season comes in second only to the holidays for total spending.
-According to The National Retail Foundation, this year’s spending is expected to ring in at around $74.9 billion, up 12 percent since 2013.
+According to The National Retail Foundation, this year’s spending is expected to ring in at a record-setting 80.7 billion for all students from kindergarten to college.

 The annual spending spree on backpacks, school supplies and school clothes can put a huge dent in the family budget, and it can be tempting to overspend.
 Here are some ideas on how to save money on back-to-school shopping:

 Supply lists often call for scissors, rulers, pencils and other items you probably already have at home.
 See what you have and what’s still usable from the last school year.
 Explain to kids that repurposing and recycling a portion of the necessary supplies frees up money in the budget to spend on other things.

 Teachers’ supply lists have become more extensive.
 Sticking to the list and avoiding impulse purchases will help you stay within the budget.

 Dollar stores, big-box retailers and office supply stores offer deep discounts on many school essentials.
 Save money on back-to-school shopping by seeking out the best prices and stocking up on items children use throughout the year.
 Bring ads with you and ask stores if they will price match.